qubic/chromaria2/README.md

 ToAria2
 =======
-Send download item to aria2.
+A chrome extension that send a download item to aria2.

 Dependency
 ----------